Duel Masters: Plot

-The story centers around the card game Duel Masters, which revolves around five civilizations consisting of Fire, Water, Light, Darkness and Nature.
+The story centers around the card game Duel Masters, which revolves around five civilizations consisting of Light, Water, Darkness, Fire and Nature.
 The original storyline follows Shobu Kirifuda, a young boy who likes to play Duel Masters.
 He and a few duelists are known to bring the monsters on the cards to life in their duels.
 Shobu engages in this card game so that he can be the best duelist like his father was.